 Don’t talk while eating.
 This can lead to aerophagia, a condition caused by swallowing too much air, which can result in abdominal bloating, frequent belching and gas.

 Eat slowly and chew well.
-Make sure to thoroughly chew foods before swallowing.
+Make sure to thoroughly chew foods—especially hard foods, such as nuts—before swallowing.

 Stew meats.
 They are digested more easily than those that are broiled, grilled or fried.

 Take chewable supplements.
 Many supplements can cause bloating or nausea.
 If possible, use chewable forms, which are less likely to cause discomfort.